HTTP-RPC/Lima/README.md

 See [LMRootView.h](https://github.com/gk-brown/Lima/blob/master/Lima-iOS/Lima/LMRootView.h) for more information.

 ## LMScrollView
-The `LMScrollView` class extends the standard `UIScrollView` class to simplify the declaration of scrollable content.
+The `LMScrollView` class extends `UIScrollView` to simplify the declaration of scrollable content.
 It presents a single content view, optionally allowing the user to scroll in one or both directions.

-The scroll view's content is specified via the `contentView` property.
-The following `LMScrollView` properties determine how the content is presented:
+The scroll view's content is specified via its `content` property.
+The following `LMScrollView` properties determine how the content will be presented:

 ```swift
 var isFitToWidth: Bool